 For SOS screening, we simply need you to provide a semen sample.
 We’ll then analyse the sample in our laboratory, assessing the balance of free radicals and antioxidants in the sperm.
 This test can be done at the same time as a semen analysis test, or at any point in your treatment.
 Once we have the results, we’ll discuss your best next steps with you, which could be further tests or possible treatments.

-Factors including your age and lifestyle can damage your sperm DNA.
-So, if you’re over 50 years old, you’re a current or ex-smoker, or if you could have been exposed to glue vapours or other toxicants that can affect your fertility, it might be a good idea to have your sperm checked for DNA damage.
+Many factors relating to age and lifestyle can damage your sperm’s DNA, including scrotal heat exposure, varicocele (enlarged veins around the testicles), chronic infections, poor diet, stress and alcohol.
+So, if you’re over 50 years, are a current or ex-smoker, or if you could have been exposed to glue vapours or other toxicants, or any of the other factors that can affect your fertility, it might be a good idea to have your sperm checked for DNA damage.

 We’re most likely to recommend sperm DNA damage screening if you’re struggling with: